evansenter/rnax/README.md

-RNAx
-====

-An end-to-end JS platform for managing and deploying webtools with long running server-side tasks.
+**RNAx** ~ An end-to-end JS platform for managing and deploying webtools with long running server-side tasks.
 --------------------------------------------------------------------------------------------------

 ### Technologies used: